100 Notable alumni of

 -

-Jason Eugene Terry is an American professional basketball coach and former player who is an assistant coach for the Utah Jazz of the National Basketball Association (NBA).
-He played 19 seasons in the NBA as a combo guard and is also known by the initialism "the Jet".
+Jason Eugene Terry, also known by the initialism JET, is an American professional basketball coach and former player who is an assistant coach for the Utah Jazz of the National Basketball Association (NBA).
+He played 19 seasons in the NBA as a combo guard.
 With the Dallas Mavericks, Terry won the NBA Sixth Man of the Year Award in 2009 and an NBA championship in 2011.
-As of January, 2025, Terry has made the eleventh-most three-point field goals in NBA history.
+A prolific 3-point shooter, Terry has made the eleventh-most 3-point field goals in NBA history as of June 2025.

 -